madsstoumann/elements/docs/layout/technical.md

 ### Item Type
 This is a JavaScript-hook for targeting items.

-The `page`-type adds JavaScript-functionality to open an item as a modal popup on `click`.
+The `page`-type adds JavaScript-functionality to open an item as a modal popup on `click`, as well as pushing `data-id` to the current `url`, so normal browser-navigation can be used to close the modal.

 The `ebook`-type adds, via JavaScript, the option to scroll an article-block horizontally, adding pages.
-A max-height can be set using the setting *Collapsed Height*.
+A max-height can be set using the setting: *Collapsed Height*.

 The `image` and `story`-types are currently only used to add extra styling through CSS.